runtimeverification/algorand-verification/README.md

 # Algorand verification

 A formalization of the [Algorand](https://www.algorand.com) consensus protocol using the [Coq](https://coq.inria.fr) proof assistant.
+The project provides:
-The project provides an abstract definition of the protocol as a transition system, and a complete formal proof of _safety_ for the transition system.
+- an abstract and timed specification of the protocol as a transition system, including node-level behavior, asynchronous messaging and a model of the adversary,
+- a **complete** formal proof of _asynchronous safety_ for the transition system.

-A statement of _liveness_ for the transition system is also provided, but the proof of liveness is currently **incomplete**.
+Statements of some _liveness_ properties for the transition system are also provided, but these are work-in-progress and their proofs are currently **incomplete**.

 Requirements
 ------------